haozhen315/CCAM-China-Catchment-Attributes-and-Meteorology-dataset/README.md

 Steps to generate the desired basin attributes:
-1. Prepare the required source data, put them in the right place following the instruction in each script; for data from SoilGrids250m, the TIF file might be large, and you will need to downscale large TIF files;
+1. Prepare the required source data, put them in the right place following the instruction in each script; for data from SoilGrids250m, the TIF file might be large, and you may need to downscale large TIF files if you use GDAL=2.2.2;
 2. Run the code.

 When all the data is ready, the ./data folder will look like this: